reTHINK-project/specs/group-communication/readme.md

 The `server conference hyperty` will be loaded and executed inside Runtime Node.The figure below represents the internal architecture of the `server conference hyperty`.
 Essentially, we describe the messages exchanged between the `app`, `conference hyperty`, and the `Syncher`(provided by the core runtime).

-We suppose that this server hyperty is up running waiting for connection incoming requests.
-This hyperty will have an interesting feature of coordinating multiple data objects, each per room. an orchestrator hyperty.
+<p align="justify">We suppose that this server hyperty is up running waiting for connection incoming requests.
+This hyperty will have an interesting feature of coordinating multiple data objects, each per room. an orchestrator hyperty.</p>

 ![../dynamic-view/group-communication/Server Conference Hyperty](../dynamic-view/group-communication/Server Conference Hyperty.png)
 <p align="center">